Pregnancy is the time to take extra special care of your teeth and gums. Here are some dental considerations to be mindful of during your pregnancy.

 - Pregnancy Epulis

 Occasionally, some pregnant women will develop a localised swelling on the gum, known as a pregnancy epulis.
 Typically this will occur in the second or third trimester, sometimes even appearing for the first time in the final month of the pregnancy.
 A pregnancy epulis will often bleed easily, and can appear very red and inflamed, however they are generally not painful.
 They are also not cancerous and do not have the potential to become cancerous.

 - Erosion and discolouration of teeth

 Some women who have excessive morning sickness may also experience some erosion of their teeth due to regurgitation of stomach acids.
 This leads to discolouration and sensitivity of the teeth involved.

 Things to avoid

-Refrain from all cosmetic or unnecessary treatments like teeth whitening, as well as invasive treatment like surgery or root canal treatment unless absolutely necessary during the first and third trimesters.
-Also avoid any form of dental X-rays.
+Refrain from all cosmetic or unnecessary treatments like teeth whitening, as well as an invasive treatment like surgery or root canal treatment unless absolutely necessary during the first and third trimesters.
+Also, avoid any form of dental X-rays.

 Book your next dentist appointment